 So, what does this mean?
 And why is it encouraging to the anxious, faithless heart?

-It means that I can see that I’ve been allowing the deception of the world and of the Adversary to cloud my reasoning.
-It means that I’ve chosen to seek after the things that lead away from the Father.
-And it means that I can turn and seek what is important, what is good and what is fulfilling.
-It means I don’t have to fall to my emotions when they’re blooming out of deception, even as a mother to three kiddos ages 3, 1, and 6 months, I can have a clear and focused vision.
-I can be their mother, my husband’s wife, and fulfill any other role God has called me to play.
-I need only to focus on Him and His righteousness and let him handle the rest.
+That we can turn and seek what is important, what is good and what is fulfilling.
+It means we don’t have to fall to our emotions when they’re blooming out of deception, infact, we can have a clear and focused vision.
+We can fulfill any role to which we’ve been called and equipped.
+We need only to focus on Him and His righteousness and let him handle the rest.
 Friends, I can look outside of myself, to the Lord and have clear, concise and pure understanding to do the will of the Father.

 So, the first step for me is to stop hitting snooze and to pray without ceasing….even while I tackle the sink to rescue my poor dishes!

 Just a Little Summary and Bonus Piece of Truth!!

 Ask, and it will be given to you; seek and you will find; knock and it will be opened to you.
 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened…if you then, who are evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask him! -Matthew 7:7, 11

 If we are seeking the kingdom and walking with our Creator…what need have we for anxiety?

 Let’s seek the Kingdom of God first.
 How much will change in our lives and in the lives of our families if we would just seek God?
 Shall we hold each other accountable?
 Comment here or in the thread on the Facebook page to let us know where you are now and maybe even where God has brought you.